k8ssandra/k8ssandra/docs/content/en/install/local/_index.md

 ### setup-kind-multicluster.sh (FYI)

-Note that the `make NUM_CLUSTERS=<number> create-kind-multicluster` command invokes the [setup-kind-multicluster.sh](https://github.com/k8ssandra/k8ssandra-operator/blob/main/scripts/setup-kind-multicluster.sh) script.
-You won't need to run this script directly.
-FYI, the script is in the k8ssandra/k8ssandra-operator GitHub repo, and used extensively during development and testing.
-Not only does it configure and create kind clusters, it also generates kubeconfig files for each cluster.
+Note that the `make NUM_CLUSTERS=<number> create-kind-multicluster` command, which is shown in subsequent install topics, is a reference to a `Makefile` target within the k8ssandra-operator repo.
+The `Makefile` is [here](https://github.com/k8ssandra/k8ssandra-operator/blob/main/Makefile).
+The command invokes the [setup-kind-multicluster.sh](https://github.com/k8ssandra/k8ssandra-operator/blob/main/scripts/setup-kind-multicluster.sh) script.
+It's used extensively during development and testing.
+Not only does it configure and create kind clusters, it also generates `kubeconfig` files for each cluster.

 **Tip:** kind generates a `kubeconfig` with the IP address of the API server set to `localhost` because the cluster is intended for local development.
 We need a `kubeconfig` with the IP address set to the internal address of the API server.
 The `setup-kind-mulitcluster.sh` script takes care of this requirement for you.